DimChig/UCF_BetterKnightsUI/README.md

 ## Introduction

-At Assurant, helping people thrive in a connected world is a core purpose, and BetterKnightsUI aligns with this mission by enhancing the digital course selection experience at UCF.
-This extension integrates key data points, such as professor ratings and class availability, into a user-friendly interface, simplifying academic decision-making.
+BetterKnightsUI is a hackathon project built to improve the course selection experience at UCF.
+This browser extension makes it easier for students to find the right classes by integrating professor ratings, class availability, and other key details directly into the course selection interface.

-Our goal is to solve common pain points for students and faculty when navigating the course selection system.
-With real-time information, a sleek interface, and enhanced functionality, BetterKnightsUI empowers users to make informed choices and enjoy a more connected, digital academic environment.
+With a clean design and real-time data, BetterKnightsUI helps students make informed decisions without the hassle of switching between multiple tabs.
+It’s all about making registration smoother and less frustrating.

 ## Features